One Man Gang: Return to wrestling (2007–2009)

 Gray came out of retirement in 2007 after a six-year hiatus.
 He made appearances on the independent circuit.
 He teamed with Kamala as they lost to The Powers of Pain on October 19, 2007, at Wrestlefanfest Malice in the Palace in San Francisco.
 He also made an appearance for Chikara's King Of Trios 2008, teaming with Demolition, where they lost to the Fabulous Three of Larry Sweeney, Mitch Ryder, and Shayne Hawke.
 On March 28, 2009, Gang wrestled at an International Wrestling Cartel event.
 He was defeated by Jim Duggan in the main event.

+On March 26, 2026 at TNA Sacrifice, Gray was seated in the front row and featured on the broadcast as being in attendance.

 Other media

 In 1992, Gray appeared in the movie Stay Tuned.

 Personal life

 One Man Gang posing with a fan in October 2008 while holding his signature chain.

 After his wrestling career, Gray worked as a prison guard at the Louisiana State Penitentiary, until a recurring back problem forced him to quit his job.

 In later years, Gray lost a lot of weight following a heart attack in 2000.

 In July 2016, Gray was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The lawsuit was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.
 In September 2020, an appeal for the lawsuit dismissed by a federal appeals court.

 In August 2016, Gray's home in Baton Rouge was partially submerged by the 2016 Louisiana floods, destroying most of its contents.
 He was among the estimated 125,000 people who had not purchased flood insurance to cover the damage, as that part of the capital was not designated a flood zone, so he appealed for help through GoFundMe.